 I kept reading people say that they spent 1-2 hours every Sunday scheduling to Tailwind and honestly, that sounds like way too much time for something that is supposed to save me time.

-For this reason I actually only used Tailwind Tribes for the longest time while live pinning my own pins to Pinterest.
+For this reason I actually only used Tailwind Communities for the longest time while live pinning my own pins to Pinterest.
 That was until I worked out how to loop pins using Tailwind.

 Now I only have to spend about 15 minutes a month scheduling out my pins.